ArticleEverest Base camp Trek

-April brings many enthusiastic trekkers in the world’s most popular trek.
+April brings many enthusiastic trekkers on the world’s most popular trek.

-April is the peak of spring.
-Which means that it is dry, sunny and the best time to trek.
-The temperature at the Everest Base Camp in April averages around -10°C.
+April is the most beautiful month of the year.
+This means that it is dry and sunny, making it ideal for hiking.
+In April, the temperature at Everest Base Camp averages around -10°C.

-However, the temperature only falls drastically at nighttime.
-You will encounter considerable temperature change between night and day in the Everest region.
+However, the temperature only drops significantly at night.
+The temperature will vary significantly between night and day in the Everest region.

-The minimum of which averages to -7°C, and the maximum temperature averages to 10°C.
+The minimum of which averages -7°C, and the maximum temperature averages 10°C.

-This month you will be greeted with bright sunny days with a little to no clouds.
-Also, the sun shines more than 7 hours a day.
-Resulting in pleasant trekking experiences.
+This month will bring you bright sunny days with few to no clouds.
+Furthermore, the sun shines for more than 7 hours per day.
+This results in enjoyable trekking experiences.

 Why the Everest Base Camp Trek in April?
 Pros and Cons

-You can observe people who are going to summit Mt.
-Everest
+You can observe people who are going to summit Mount Everest

 April brings in the dry and crisp weather of spring.
-As the sky becomes bright and clear, you will be able to observe the trekkers going to summit Mt.
-Everest.
+As the sky becomes bright and clear, you will be able to observe the trekkers going to summit Mount Everest.

 Along with the view of Everest, you will be able to see the breathtaking view of the landscape.

 The view is splendid on the trails of the Everest Base Camp.
 The April sky is clear, fresh, and breathtaking.
-You can see the mountain ranges without any obstruction of the clouds.
+You can see the mountain ranges without any obstruction from the clouds.

-You will find that April is one of the best times to trek.
-As the weather is ideal and so is the view.
+April is one of the best months to go trekking.
+The weather is perfect, and so is the view.

-April is the peak month for trekkers to explore the mountain ranges of Nepal.
-Therefore, trekkers from all around the world gather this month to check off their most awaited trek.
+The month of April is a popular time for trekkers to explore Nepal’s mountain ranges.
+As a result, trekkers from all over the world will congregate this month to complete their long-awaited journey.

 This results in busy trails leading up to the Everest Base Camp.
 To avoid any stress, we suggest you walk at your own pace.